sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 ---
 description: >-
-  The "dump978" container receives 978MHz UAT signals from your SDR, and demodulates ADS-B UAT messages, making them available for all other containers.
+  The "dump978" container receives 978MHz UAT signals from your SDR (a different SDR from the one receiving 1090MHz signals), and demodulates ADS-B UAT messages, making them available for all other containers.
 ---

 # Deploy "dump978" \(USA Only\)